-Sales of tractors and farm machinery, including accessories, attachments, and parts used directly in farming are exempt from sales tax.
+Sales of tractors and farm machinery, including accessories, attachments, and parts, used directly in farming are exempt from sales tax.
 The exemption does not apply to motor vehicles for highway use, such as cars and trucks.
-Act 336 (2005), which takes effect July 1, 2007, expanded the exemption to include sales of tangible personal property that is used exclusively and directly, or is consumed or loses its identity, in the business of agriculture or silviculture.
+In 2007, the exemption was expanded to include sales of tangible personal property that is used exclusively and directly, or is consumed or loses its identity, in the business of agriculture or silviculture.